 There are two kinds of brakes Disc Brakes and Drums Brakes.
-Disc brakes are mounted on front wheels and Drum brakes are mounted on rear wheels.
-In some modern high-end cars have Disc brakes on all four wheels.
+Disc brakes are mounted on the front wheels and Drum brakes are mounted on the rear wheels.
+Some modern high-end cars have a Disc brake on all four wheels.

-These are the components used in the brakes system:
+These are the components used in the brake system:

-It is located in the centre of the accelrator and clutch pedal.
+It is located in the centre of the accelrator and clutch pedal in manual transmission vehicles, and in automatic transmission, the pedal on the left is the brake pedal.
 The brake system is activated only after pressing this pedal.

-It is the brake fluid or brake oil which is used on the braking system.
+It is the brake fluid or brake oil that is used on the braking system.